 - Racing (Excess of 20 MPH): 7.26 Calories/pound/hour

-Of course there are a lot if things that can effect the actual caloric burn.
+Of course, there are a lot if things that can affect the actual caloric burn.
 If you are riding a hilly course, or spend the entire day fighting a headwind… well, your burn is going to be higher.
 The most accurate way to estimate caloric expenditure during road riding is to use a combination of heart rate monitors and wattage meters (which is what the pros do).

 For simple estimations to measure your speed, I like to use a simple, affordable, bike speedometer.
 (I also track with my phone, but the bike-mounted speedometers tend to be slightly more accurate and require less battery).